Skip to main content

 • copy path.

-Avoid presenting undo as a general safety button after a push.
-Use undo push only where journal-backed remote undo is actually available and still relevant.
+undo is not a general safety button after a push.
+Use CLI journal undo only when the target push has a journal-backed reverse plan that still applies.

 Live Mode